Where to see Caribbean reef sharks (Carcharhinus perezi) on dive liveaboards

-Caribbean reef shark facts, habitat and behaviour
+Caribbean reef sharks facts, habitat and behaviour

 The Caribbean reef shark (Carcharhinus perezi) is one of the most common large sharks in the Caribbean Sea and western Atlantic Ocean.